mollyim/mollysocket/README.md

 ```

-* **On the Android app, the status states _MollySocket server not found_**
+* **On the Android app, the status states _Invalid response from server_**

-The MollySocket server can't be reached on that URL.
+The MollySocket server can't be reached on that URL or doesn't respond correctly.
 Does opening the URL in your mobile browser works ?
-You should try to reconfigure MollySocket, by clicking on "MollySocket server" in Molly settings.
+You should see a QR code.
+Else, try to reconfigure MollySocket, by clicking on "MollySocket server" in Molly settings.

 * **On the Android app, the status states _The account ID is refused by the server_**